 Creating crafts out of paper plates has been one of our favorite things to do and this Paper Plate Frog Coin Bank is one of those reasons!
 Check out how cute this turned out and it’s perfect for using for math lessons or to help your kiddos learn about savings.
+Looking for some more fun crafts?
+Check out our list of Paper Plate Crafts your kids will adore!

 Paper Plate Frog Coin Bank